 - EAP — EAPs are designed to help employees overcome personal issues that might interfere with their job responsibilities and productivity.
 For example, employees with work or personal problems, such as substance abuse, marital discord or mental health issues, can access qualified counselors through the EAP.
 These counseling services are confidential.

 What perks are nice to have?

-Many employers now include at least a partial list of benefits offerings.
-Then, find where a company ranks on Best Places to Work lists.
-Major publications such as Fortune® magazine rank some of the largest firms in the country; local publications such as business journals do the same for smaller, regional organizations.
+Many employers now post at least a partial list of the employee benefits they offer on their website.
+You can also review “Best Places to Work” lists to get an idea of what businesses attractive to employees are doing in terms of appealing benefits.
+Major business publications rank some of the largest firms in the country; local publications such as business journals do the same for smaller, regional organizations.

 Conduct further research and consider reaching out to people in your professional network who work for or have worked for an organization you’re targeting for employment.
 These contacts can offer an insider’s view on the finer points of certain company benefits and perks.
 For example, they might be able to shed light on how costly employees’ medical premiums and deductibles are and how extensive health care coverage is.
 You can also get more insight on flexible and remote work arrangements.